Escher-finance/Escher-LST/contracts/liquidstaking/liquidstaking-solo/events.md

 event attribute key: "batch_received";

-This event will be emitted when complete unbonding is done to set total amount that is received by batch from validators
+This event will be emitted when complete unbonding is done and contract get total amount from validators that is received by contract

 | event key | description |
 |--|--|